Peter Ramacher • May 3, 2025

 After all, they are both mobile-friendly, involve writing, designing, search engines, and putting value out into the world.

-But when you really step back, the difference is massive—especially if you care about building a business that lasts.
+But when you really step back, the difference is huge, especially if you care about building a business that lasts.

 Here’s the heart of it: